SamVerschueren/wercker-step-package-version/README.md

 ```

 You can also specify the name of the environment variable.
 The following example will export the
 version in the `VERSION` environment variable.
-Notice that even though the name is provided in lowercase,
+Notice that even though the `envvar` is provided in lowercase,
 it will be exported as uppercase variable.

 ```